robinsonjohn/bones-api/_docs/README.md

 **NOTE:** This controller must be updated to interact with a user model.

 Endpoints do not require authentication.
-Failed requests are rate limited to the `api.auth_rate_limit` configuration setting.
+Failed requests are rate limited to the `api.rate_limit_auth` configuration setting.
 Successful requests returns an `AuthResource` schema containing the access and refresh tokens.

 All requests are logged.